Taylor-Made Solutions, PLLC

 I always conduct a screening with each person, to learn more about them personally and about the relationship, to help determine if I alone will be able to help facilitate the conversation or if other support persons will be necessary as well.
 The purpose of mediation is self-determination, so you will design the process with me.
 I have cultivated relationships with attorneys I trust, who are excellent litigators but who are trained in my process and believe in my process, so when I refer them, they understand their goal is to look out for their client, of course, but also to help their client settle in a way that is going to work for the entire family moving forward.
 I also work with divorce coaches, parenting coaches, financial planners, and mortgage and real estate experts; in other words, any support that is necessary to ensure that you are making knowing decisions that you truly can live with.

-Before you hire an attorney for litigation, interview that attorney to learn exactly what you will experience using their process, and then please call a mediator, do the same, and compare your options.
+If you’re considering hiring an attorney to go to court (to litigate), interview that attorney to learn exactly what you will experience using their process, and then please call a mediator, do the same, and compare your options..